 • Containers and Cloud – No extra work, no side car

 • Platform Support – DeployHub supports Windows, UNIX, Linux, iSeries, OpenVMS, Tandem, Stratus, IBM4690, Tru64, and more.

 In conclusion, agentless solutions place dramatically less demand on the full continuous delivery pipeline.
-With DeployHub, a standard release automation process can be adopted across all environments so you can release new code faster.
+With DeployHub, a standard release automation process can be adopted across all environments so you can release new anywhere and anytime.

 - How to Navigate the Deathstar